-You should always make sure that you’re drinking enough water – 8 glasses a day is the typical recommendation.
+You should always make sure that you’re drinking enough water – 8 glasses a day, as mentioned, is the typical recommendation.
 At the same time, if you have dandruff, a hydrating shampoo will help keep your scalp in the best possible condition while you fight the cause of your dandruff.

 This simple combination of solutions is the easiest way to make sure that your hair stays strong and healthy.
 After all, healthy hair needs a healthy scalp.

 DEHYDRATION AND YOUR SCALP